Fewer is More: Boosting LLM Reasoning with Reinforced Context Pruning

 \subsection{CoT Dataset Collection}

 We start by collecting a high-quality math reasoning dataset, comprising diverse CoT examples with varying steps and difficulties.
 We merge the training set of GSM8K~\cite{gsm8k}, MAWPS, MAWPS-single~\cite{mawps}, and 1000 random examples from AQuA~\cite{ling2017program} to create an initial dataset of 9.7K question-answer pairs.
-We then prompt GPT-4 to generate formatted CoT reasoning steps.
+Then, we prompt GPT-4 to generate formatted CoT reasoning steps.
 Notably, it's crucial to maintain a consistent format for each example in few-shot learning.
-Our dataset also assigns a difficulty score from 1 to 10 for each question, based on GPT-4's evaluation, where 1 signifies the easiest questions and 10 the most difficult.
+Our dataset also assigns a difficulty score from 1 to 10 for each question, based on GPT-4's evaluation, where 1 signifies the easiest questions and 10 is the most difficult.

-We observe most questions in this initial dataset score between 2-4.
-To improve the difficulty diversity, we draw inspiration from ~\cite{luo2023wizardmath} and use GPT-4 to mutate questions, generating corresponding CoTs with varied difficulty levels.
-We apply 5 mutation schemes, three to increase reasoning difficulty and two to simply questions.
+We observe that most questions in this initial dataset score between 2-4.
+To improve difficulty diversity, we use GPT-4 to mutate questions, generating corresponding CoTs with varied difficulty levels.
+We apply 5 mutation schemes, three to increase reasoning difficulty and two to simple questions.
 The final dataset is referred to as \textit{M}ath \textit{R}easoning \textit{D}ataset with \textit{D}iverse \textit{D}ifficulty (\textit{MRD$^3$}).